-Launch of the 2021 call for research projects : submission deadline is 7 April 2021.
+Launch of the 2022 call for research projects on Tuesday 25, January 2022.
 Road safety research is an essential element for progress in the fight against accidents.
 The challenge is to understand the complex mechanisms of the accident and the malfunctions of the traffic system composed of infrastructure, vehicles and road users.
 To further improve the visibility of its funding offer, the DSR (Road Safety Directorate) organises annual sessions of calls for research projects addressed to all scientific communities and all actors, public or private, involved in road safety research.

 To make progress against road traffic accidents and achieve government objectives, road safety research is an essential element.
 The challenge is to understand the complex mechanisms of accidents, traffic system malfunctions due to factors related to infrastructure, vehicles and road users.